Sorry, you need to enable JavaScript to visit this website.

 It is involved in several projects, mainly for secondary school students and their teachers, as well as professionals in the field of youth work.

 The National Association of Young Entrepreneurs (FIVOSZ) is a community of young entrepreneurs in Hungary.
-Its aim is to support the next generation of entrepreneurs in creating business development plans, to give them opportunities to exchange with each other, to acquire new business contacts and to provide information on trends and technologies.
+Its aim is to support the next generation of entrepreneurs in realising business development plans, to give them opportunities to communicate with each other, new business contacts, and to provide information on trends and technologies.
 (For more information on FIVOSZ, see sub-chapter 3.2 Administration and governance)

 National Association for Student Information

 The first meeting of the National Association for Student Information (Országos Diáktájékoztatás Egyesület) was held in September 2022.
 Its members are currently students and editors of the website (diaktajekoztatas.hu).
-The aim of the association is to inform students about student events and to give them more information about student life.
+The aim of the association is to inform students about as many student events as possible and to provide them with more information about student life.
 According to the Ministry information, the future aim is to provide regular training and organisational framework for youth interested in advocacy.